anoulis/Twitter-Communities/README.md

 # Twitter-Communities
-A program in java that help to collect informations about twitter users.
+A program in java that collects information about twitter users using jaccard similarity and collecting tweets with specific hashtags or specific location.